Your Notifications

 How does a Doctor Determine if I am a Good Candidate for Spinal Fusion?

 Usually, a doctor will try to find out the root cause of your pain with the help of different diagnostic tests.
 For instance, MRI tests have improved the accuracy of surgeons in detecting various spine disorders.
-However, the changes observed on MRI scans can even be due to normal aging and not because of the painful and pathological discs.
-Thus, it can become difficult for the surgeon to differentiate between a painful disc and an aging disc.
+However, the changes observed on MRI scans can even be due to normal ageing and not because of the painful and pathological discs.
+Thus, it can become difficult for the surgeon to differentiate between a painful disc and an ageing disc.

 If you feel unsatisfied with the diagnosis or the recommendation of a spinal fusion, it is best to opt for a second opinion with another surgeon.
 This is important because not all issues with the spine require surgery.